-The bacterial changes that lead to resistance can be caused by improper usage of antibiotics, such as:
+The bacterial changes that lead to resistance can be caused by improper use of antibiotics, such as:

 - taking antibiotics for things that they can't cure, like viruses

-- not taking antibiotics properly when they are appropriate (e.g., not taking all the medicine prescribed or taking another person's medicine that wasn't prescribed for you)
+- not taking antibiotics properly when they are needed (like not taking all the medicine prescribed or taking another person's medicine that wasn't prescribed for you)

-The good news is that MRSA infections are rare in children.
+The good news is that MRSA infections are rare in kids.
 And if a healthy child does get one, a doctor can treat it.

 How MRSA Spreads

-MRSA is in the news but it's not a new infection.
+MRSA is not a new infection.
 The first case was reported in 1968.
 In the past, MRSA usually affected people with weakened immune systems, such as those living in long-term care facilities like nursing homes.

 But now some otherwise healthy people who are not considered at risk for MRSA are getting the infection.
 This is called community-associated MRSA (CA-MRSA) because it affects people outside of hospitals and nursing homes.

-MRSA is contagious while there is a skin infection.
-Sometimes, people can be "carriers" of MRSA (meaning they retain the bacteria on or in their bodies) for days, weeks, or even years.
-They can spread it to others, even if they have no symptoms.
-That's why things like hand washing are so important.
+Sometimes, people can be "carriers" of MRSA, which means that the bacteria stay on or in their bodies for days, weeks, or even years.
+They can spread it to others, even if their skin looks normal.
+That's why washing hands well and often is so important.

 Signs and Symptoms

-MRSA infections often develop around open sores, like cuts, scrapes, or bites; but they also can occur on intact skin.
+MRSA infections often develop around open sores, like cuts, scrapes, or bites.
+But they also can happen on intact skin.
 Red, swollen, painful bumps appear that sometimes weep fluid or pus.
 Some kids also develop a fever.

-MRSA infections require different medications and approaches to treatment than other staph infections do.
+MRSA infections need different medicines and treatments than other staph infections do.
 For example, if a skin abscess is caused by MRSA, the doctor is more likely to have to drain the pus from it in order to clear the infection.

 Doctors may prescribe antibiotics to help treat a MRSA infection.
 More severe infections might need IV antibiotics, given in a hospital.

-MRSA may sound alarming because of its resistance to some antibiotics.
-But the spread of MRSA can be prevented with simple cleanliness measures:
+MRSA may sound scarry because of its resistance to some antibiotics.
+But these simple steps can help prevent MRSA infections:

 - Adults and kids should wash their hands often using plain soap and water for at least 20 seconds.
-Alcohol-based instant hand sanitizers or wipes are fine for when there's no access to soap and water.
+Alcohol-based hand sanitizers or wipes are OK for when there's no access to soap and water.